the-COH/resources/readme.md

 ##### How do I get testnet tokens?

-Join the [Canto Discord](https://discord.gg/canto) and locate the #canto-testnet-faucet channel.
-In this channel, use the `/driptestnet {address}` command.
+A testnet faucet at https://www.cantofaucet.com/ disperses 50 tokens per address per 24 hours.
+Alternatively, use the `/driptestnet {address}` command in the #canto-testnet-faucet channel of the [Canto Discord](https://discord.gg/canto).

 ##### What about the old testnet?